|Ordered||25 Sep 1939|

 |Successes||1 ship sunk, total tonnage 2,000 GRT|

-Sunk at 2330hrs on 10 Sept, 1941 in the Straits of Denmark south of Angmagsalik, Greenland, in position 62.50N, 37.50W, by depth charges and ramming from the Canadian corvettes HMCS Chambly and HMCS Moosejaw.
+Sunk at 2330hrs on 10 September 1941 in the Denmark Strait south of Angmagsalik, Greenland, in position 62.50N, 37.50W, by depth charges and ramming from the Canadian corvettes HMCS Chambly and HMCS Moosejaw.
 11 dead and 37 survivors.

 Fearing another boarding attempt the corvette opened the range and, as the U-boat passed her bows, rammed the U-boat causing enough damage to cause her to start sinking.
 The Canadians attempted to board the boat but they found its insides totally trashed either from the depth charges or by the German crew.
 One Canadian did not manage to escape the boat as she sank.

 Wolfpack operationsSchnorchel and see list of fitted boats.

 Unlike many other U-boats, which during their service lost men due to accidents and various other causes, U-501 did not suffer any casualties (we know of) until the time of her loss.